amcguiga/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD-Abbreviated.md

 You may expend your **special armor** to resist a supernatural consequence, or to **push yourself** when you contend with or employ arcane forces.

 > When you use this ability, tick the special armor box on your playbook sheet.
 If you resist a consequence, this ability negates or reduces its severity.
 If you use this ability to push yourself, you get one of the benefits (+1d, +1 effect, act despite severe harm) but you don't take 2 stress.
 Your special armor is restored at the beginning of downtime.

-## Character items

-Add a list of five distinctive items that are either Fine (+1 quality), light (reduced load), rare, or otherwise specific to this character.

-Some examples include: Weapons, clothes, arcane implements, specialized tools, custom gear, capable pets, or supernatural objects.